- Reference Number: HEY-014/2023

 What happens afterwards?

-After the operation a nurse will examine your eye and ensure that you are fit to be discharged.
-You will be told at that time when you need to come for a check- up, how to look after your eye and when to use the eye drops you need to use to help the eye heal.
+After the operation, you will see a nurse to ensure that you are fit to be discharged home.
+You will be told about your post-operative care arrangements, how to look after your eye and when to use the eye drops.
+We are unable to routinely offer a district nursing service for post-operative eye drops therefore please ensure you have adequate support arranged if you feel it necessary.
 Detailed information will be given to you in a further leaflet explaining the recovery period.

 The eye heals quickly after the operation but you should allow a few days to recover from the operation.